brentelia/HLS-scheduling-distributed-solver/README.md

 # Distributed-HLS-scheduling-solver-

 An Hadoop application for solving the scheduling problem in a High level synthesis context using cluster computing.
-For more info about thw work done see the report file at https://github.com/brentelia/HLS-scheduling-distributed-solver/blob/master/Latex/Relazione.pdf
+For more info about the work done see the report file at https://github.com/brentelia/HLS-scheduling-distributed-solver/blob/master/Latex/Relazione.pdf

 ### Usage